WiWeb-NL/Workflow-ai/.github/CONTRIBUTING.md

 ---

-Thank you for taking the time to contribute to Sim Studio.
+Thank you for taking the time to contribute to Visual Workflow AI.
 We truly appreciate your efforts and look forward to collaborating with you!